 Relevance is king for catching a distracted eye and online glance in a noisy world of data clutter.

 8. The rise of the social influencer

-The social web gave rise to global topic tribes.
+The social media marketing web gave rise to global topic tribes.

 Bloggers created content on fashion, food and thousands of other niche passions.
 They also built loyal followers and advocates on Instagram, Twitter and Facebook.
 They constructed credibility and trust built on authentic content.